Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 ***Note-*** vLLM, Ollama and other inference servers can't currently run inside the WoolyAI Client ML container.
 We are adding support for these soon.
 Contact us if this is a blocker for you to start your trial.

-***Note-*** When you run your Pytorch project for the first time, there is compilation that happens to compile the CUDA kernels into hardware-agnostic Wooly Instruction set.
+***Note-*** When you run your Pytorch project for the first time, there is compilation that happens to compile the CUDA kernels into hardware-agnostic Wooly Instruction set(IR).
 You wil notice a delay in execution.
 This is only a one-time delay.

 ### Setup